thassio-vinicius/series_spot/README.md

-# Series Spots App
+# Series Spot App

-Series Spots Mobile app developed with Flutter and the [TVMaze API](https://www.tvmaze.com/api).
+Series Spot Mobile app developed with Flutter and the [TVMaze API](https://www.tvmaze.com/api).
 It displays information regarding TV Shows and TV Episodes from TVMaze's huge database, utilizing the API's full potential with infinite scroll pagination to provide a seamless user experience.

 Built in accordance with Flutter's BLoC pattern and Clean Arch principles, below are the main packages used and their responsibility: